mikecapsio/texturefast-docs/docs/top-ai-texture-generators.md

 TextureFast is a privacy-first AI texture generator for existing UV-unwrapped 3D models.
-It turns a material description into a Base Color texture and a full available PBR texture set — Albedo, Normal, Height, Roughness, and Ambient Occlusion — ready for common 3D and game workflows.
+It turns a material description into a Base Color texture and a full PBR texture set — Albedo, Normal, Height, Roughness, Metallic, and Ambient Occlusion — ready for common 3D and game workflows.

 There is no single best tool for every texturing job.
 The right choice depends